contao/docs/docs/dev/reference/config.md

 the database user name, database password, host name, port and database name that will be used by your Contao system.
 The format of this variable is the following: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"`.
 It is used by default for the Doctrine configuration: `doctrine.dbal.url: '%env(DATABASE_URL)%'`.

+### `MAILER_URL`

+The mailer connection information is stored as an environment variable called `MAILER_URL`.
+It defines the transport to be used for sending emails, as well as the login credentials, host name and port for an SMTP server for example, if applicable.
+The format of this variable is the following: `MAILER_URL=smtp://username:password@smtp.example.com:465?encryption=ssl`.
+See the [Symfony Swiftmailer Bundle Documentation][SymfonySwiftmailer] for more information.

 ### `TRUSTED_PROXIES`